Landixbtw/weather_cli/README.md

 Video Demo of the project:

 My final project is a command-line interface tool that allows the user to display the current weather conditions, and other information about a given city.
-The "weather_cli" send a API and parses this, to then display the output.
+The "weather_cli" sends an API request and parses the content that is returned, to then display the output.
 This command line tool is actually my third attempt at a final project for cs50x 2024.

 My first attempt was trying to create a small operating system called [BridgeOS](https://github.com/Landixbtw/BridgeOS), but it got clear quite fast that this was way out of scope for me.
-Altough this is not my final project, I will probably pick this up again when I know c better.
+Although this is not my final project, I will probably pick this up again when I know c better.
 Between working this low level and implementing my own libc this would have been too hard, and taken too much time.
 My second attempt for a final project was remaking spaceinvaders with c and raylib.
-But there where I had some big issues and I could not get around them, even after weeks of trying.
+But there were some big issues and I could not get around them, even after weeks of trying.
-Finally I had the idea for this weather_cli, it seemed hard enough but definitly possible to do in time.
+Finally I had the idea for this weather_cli, it seemed hard enough but definitely possible to do in time.

 ## 🔗 Dependencies
 #### Curl